 Hair is definitely one of the top three most attractive features of a woman.
 While everyone has their own preferences, you have to admit there’s something so enchanting about a woman with curly hair.
-Sure, girls with straight hair can catch attention, but somehow, it doesn’t quite match up to the girls with the curls.
+Sure, girls with straight hair can catch attention, but somehow, it doesn’t quite match up to the girls with curls.
 Curly hair is attractive and enticing, but it is also very hard to deal with.
 If you have curly hair, we want to make things easier for you.
-Read these tips on how to deal with your curly hair:

 Your textured hair will be prone to split ends.
 Deal with this problem by having a trim every six to eight weeks.
 Regular trimming will keep your hair healthy and bouncy.